allisonburtch/consultancy/index.md

 ---
 layout: page
 title: Building the future
-description: IRL Research Lab is a tech consultancy based in NYC started by Allison Burtch that  offers strategy and research consulting services to startups, non-profits, VCs and accelerators in order to build the future of technology.
+description: IRL Research Lab is a tech consultancy based in NYC started by Allison Burtch that offers strategy and research consulting services to startups, non-profits, VCs and accelerators.
 image: "/assets/headshotcrop.jpg"
 ---